A person running along a sandy beach with the ocean in the background.

 • Highlight how your brand uniquely addresses this problem with its pivotal features and benefits.

-• Distinctive Selling Proposition (USP):
+• Unique Selling Proposition (USP):

 • Use strong, descriptive language to convey your worth proposition.